Euler-like modelling of dense granular flows: application to a rotating drum: Introduction

 \section{Introduction}

 The intrinsic dissipative nature of the interactions between the constituent macroscopic particles sets granular media apart from conventional solids, liquids and gases \cite{Jaeger96_rmp}.
 Understanding the rheology of granular systems is thus rather difficult.
 Depending on the flow velocity, three regimes are usually distinguished: The {\em rapid flow} -- gaseous-like -- regime where grains interact through binary collisions, is generally described within the framework of the kinetic theory~\cite{Savage81_jfm,Jenkins83_jfm,Lun86_am}; The {\em slow flow} -- solid-like -- regime, where grain inertia is negligible, is most commonly described using the tools of soil mechanics and plasticity theory \cite{nedderman92_book}.
 In between these two regimes there exists a {\em dense flow} -- liquid-like -- regime where grain inertia becomes important but contacts between grains are still relevant.
 This last regime has been widely investigated experimentally, numerically and theoretically (see \cite{Gdrmidi04_epje} for a review) in various flow configurations.
 Several constitutive laws have been derived by accounting for non-local effects~\cite{Mills99_epl,Andreotti01_pre,Jenkins02_pof,Bonamy03_epl,Rajchenbach03_prl}, by adapting kinetic theory~\cite{Savage98_jfm,Bocquet02_pre,Mohan02_jfm}, by modelling dense flows as partially fluidized flows~\cite{Aranson02_pre}, by considering them as quasi-static flows where the mean motion results from transient fractures modelled as self activated process~\cite{Pouliquen96_pre,Debregeas00_epl,Pouliquen01_acs,Lemaitre02_prl} or more recently by considering them as visco-plastic fluids \cite{Iordanoff04_asmejt,Dacruz05_pre,Jop06_nature}.
 To our knowledge, all these approaches fail to account for all the features experimentally observed.
-In some sense, similar difficulties are encountered in the understanding and modelling of turbulent fluids.
-In that case, the challenge is to relate the Reynolds stresses, based on small scale fluctuations, to large scale or time averaged quantities.
-A new way to tackle this problem was recently suggested \cite{Leprovost05_pre,Leprovost06_pre,Monchaux06_prl}, through the consideration of non-linear steady solutions of the Euler equations, thereby disregarding any non-universal effects induced by (large scale) forcing and (small scale) dissipation.
-When applied to a turbulent von Karman flow, this approach leads to the characterization of the steady state velocities through two functions, encoding all information about the forcing and the dissipation.
-In the present paper, this method is generalized to the case of inhomogeneous dense granular flows.
-As a result, one obtains a characterization of the steady state through two general functions that relate granular temperature, granular vorticity and granular stream function.
-In other words, the knowledge of these two functions is sufficient to fully reconstruct the two-dimensional (2D) field of velocity, granular temperature, and volume fraction.